 Several years ago, I went to a screening of Afropunk, the documentary.
 I saw myself in the stories of the kids who slam dance and skateboard.
 Since then, I have been on the Afropunk listserve and have attended many shows.
 At one of the first AfroPunk shows, I saw Santi White (AKA Santigold) played with her former band, Stiffed.
 Seeing a black girl rock out in front as the lead singe of a band who is black like me was a thrill.

-Afropunk.com is this site where there’s a mix of culture, music, art and community.
-I scan the email newsletter to find out what the cool kids are doing, because I am not twentysomething any more.
-I wonder if they know how lucky there are to find their tribe online.
-AfroPunkFest is where the tribe connect offline.
-I would love it if there were AfroPunk events like art shows, hackathons, or cook-offs.
+The Afropunk.com website is a diverse, non-mainstream mix of culture, music and art.
+I scan the email newsletter to find out what the cool kids are doing because I am not twentysomething anymore.
+I wonder if the “cool kids” know how lucky there are to find their tribe online, because there wasn’t an outlet like Afropunk for me when I was a kid.
+Some people may complain that AfroPunk Fest has gotten too commercial.
+However, I would love it if there were even more brand extension AfroPunk events like art shows, fashion shows, and even hackathons.
 AfroPunk is not a monolith and neither are black people.